iquicoin/IQI/README.md

 ## Iqui coin contract

 Utility token for the iQuicoin project.
 IQUI is a site created for cloud storage users all over the world.
-With an easy-to-use and compact page that contains online storage space, any user can create their own interface to minimize data and files, while taking advantage of a wide range of features from the site with minimal subscription costs.
+With an easy-to-use and compact page that contains online storage space, any user can create their own interface to save data and files, while taking advantage of a wide range of features from the site with minimal subscription costs.

 ## Deployment